 Get a good night's sleep, stay hydrated and take time to eat a good breakfast.
 Skiing and riding require a lot of energy and a good night's sleep and a hearty breakfast can really make the difference.
-Also, grab a trailmap - pick one up at any ticket window, the rental shop or at the snowsports counter.
+Also, grab a trailmap - pick one up at the Snow Sports Desk, in the Rental Shop, or at any on-mountain ticketing location.

 Frequently Asked Questions:

 Do I need a reservation to take a lesson?

 Reservations, although not required, are highly recommended for private lessons, Mountain Adventure programs for kids, and adult specialty weekend and 1-day clinics, as these programs may sell out.
 Please call (518) 251-2411, x1004, or email firstname.lastname@example.org.
 Reservations are not necessary for our daily class lessons for ages 13+, including first-timer programs.

 Getting to the mountain early is always a good idea.
 The lifts open at 8:30am and morning lessons gather at 9:45am, but the Rental Shop and Snow Sports Center open at 8:00am.
 The food court in the Base Lodge is open at 7:30am, so join us for breakfast and a hot beverage.